light-hq/stableagents-api/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the Stable Agent documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Stable Agents** is a Python library designed to reduce AI hallucinations and improve the output of LLM's.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The Stable Agents API is an intutitive way to build agents in production with the uptime and reliability

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   This project is under active development and will be going online January 2021.

 Contents
 --------